technofocus-pte/tpirsentineldepth/Lab 3/Lab 3 – Analytics Rules.md

 ## Task 9 - Adding IOC to Threat Intelligence

-Now, we will add the IP address related to the incident to our list of IOCs, so we can capture any new occurrences of this IOC in our logs.
+Now, we will add the IP address related to the incident to our list of Indicators of Compromise (IOC), so we can capture any new occurrences of this IOC in our logs.

 1. Click on **Incidents** under Threat management.